 - Moong Dal Ragi Powder - 2 tbsp

 - Palm sugar Powder/Dates powder/dates syrup - 1 tsp optional

 - Water - ½ cup

 - Sterilize the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same vessel until use.

 - Keep all the ingredients ready.
-Add 2 tbsp of ragi moong dal powder into a pan.
+Add 2 tablespoon of ragi moong dal powder into a pan.
 Then add ½ cup of water to it.

-- Add ½ tsp of ghee.
+- Add ½ teaspoon of ghee.
 Mix it well with a whisk so that no lumps are formed.

 - Cook the ragi moong dal powder in low, medium flame for 5 minutes or until the ragi gets cooked entirely and becomes shiny.
 Stir it continuously while cooking otherwise it may stick to the vessel.
 Once it is cooked, add dates powder/palm sugar powder (if using).

 - Mix well.
 Cook it further for 2-3 minutes with continuous stirring.
 Switch off the flame once done.